 Grasshopper VoIP is priced so that even freelancers can sign up and use the service to project a higher profile to their business.
 For example, the Solo plan only costs about $26 per month, and with that single line, a business will have up to three extensions.

 For this fairly negligible price point, an individual gets a bevy of useful tools like virtual fax, call forwarding, and incoming call control.
-All plans include app support on both mobile and desktop machines, so going from the office to the road means that the agent will have consistent calling ability.
+All plans include mobile app and desktop app support, so going from the office to the road gives teams unlimited minutes on a business number, no matter where they are.

 Not sure if it’s an option for your business?
 Grasshopper offers a seven-day free trial.
 This is pretty brief compared to providers like Dialpad, which provides a 14-day trial, or Nextiva, which is a provider that lets you try their software for a full month.
 Still, there’s no credit card required for a trial of Grasshopper.